 Introduction

-This Review Guide is intended to help users to understand proposed changes in the 2.0 version of the United States Legislative Markup (USLM) schema so that users can provide meaningful feedback on the proposed changes.
+This Review Guide is intended to help users to understand changes in the 2.0 version of the United States Legislative Markup (USLM) schema so that users can provide meaningful feedback on the changes.
 This guide assumes that the reader is familiar with the 1.0 version of the USLM schema and is generally knowledgeable about XML schemas in XSD format.
 For more information about the 1.0 version, see section 4 of this document for links to existing documentation.

+This guide reflects USLM schema version 2.0.12.

 Conventions Used in the User Guide